d-bl/GroundForge-help/docs/transform/index.md

 <p style="clear: both"></p>

 ![](encoded.png?align=left) Then, we can [encode](/GroundForge-help/Advanced) the pattern in GroundForge and [assign stitches](/GroundForge-help/index#modify-stitches).
-For F4 that are cloth stitches and winkie pins: cloth stitch, twist one pair around a pin, cloth stitc.
+For F4 that are cloth stitches and winkie pins.
+In this case, the winkie pin is: cloth stitch, twist one pair twice around a pin, cloth stitc.
 Remember that GroundForge does not draw pins and treats the winkie pin as a single stitch.
 <p style="clear: both"></p>